Let's overreact to Week 3 in the NFL: Is the league going soft?

 The Titans managed to beat the division-rival Jaguars 9-6 in a game in which they started Blaine Gabbert because Marcus Mariota wasn't all the way healthy yet but had to finish it with Mariota when Gabbert got hurt.
 This came a week after they gutted out a 20-17 victory over division-rival Houston behind Gabbert.

 Graziano's verdict: NOT AN OVERREACTION.
 Vrabel's bunch is 2-1 overall and 2-0 in the division with Blaine Gabbert starting two games.
-You kidding me?
+Are you kidding me?
 The Titans have played without both offensive tackles, they lost tight end Delanie Walker for the season in Week 1, and Mariota still doesn't have all the feeling in his throwing hand.
 And they're 2-1 overall and 2-0 in the division?
 Winning games when you don't have your team together is massive.
 Things will only get smoother for the Titans from here.

 The Patriots are in danger of missing the playoffs

 It's one thing to lose to the fired-up Jaguars with a monster defense bent on revenge, as the Patriots did in Week 2.
-But there weren't many teams in the league worse than the Lions through Week 2, and the Pats' looked overmatched for most of Sunday night's game on both sides of the ball.
+But there weren't many teams in the league worse than the Lions through Week 2, and the Pats looked overmatched for most of Sunday night's game on both sides of the ball.

 Graziano's verdict: OVERREACTION.
 Have we learned nothing?
 The Patriots are as sure a bet as there is.
-This isn't the first time their September has made us wonder if it's all over, and each time it has happened they've proven every one of their doubters wrong.
+This isn't the first time their September has made us wonder if it's all over, and each time it has happened they've proved every one of their doubters wrong.
 The Patriots have won at least 12 games each of the past eight years and at least 10 games in each of the past 15.
 To bet against Belichick's ability to solve problems on the fly is to throw away money.
 They're on to Miami.